vulpemventures/banco/PROTOCOL.md

 ## Considerations

 - One of the main issue of interactive atomic swaps is the free-option problem.
 The taker can decide to not fulfill the contract and the maker is left with a locked capital or the need of a counter-party server to close the trade.
 This is solved by the non-interactive nature of the protocol.
 The maker can cancel the contract at any time, but any taker can fulfill it without the need of any interaction with the maker.
-- If the maker gernerates the address and "pings" a specific taker privately, the trade is confiedential, perfect for OTC trading.
+- If the maker generates the address and "pings" a specific taker privately, the trade is confidential, perfect for OTC trading.
 - If the maker broadcasts the address publicly (along with the taproot leaf script), the trade is public and anyonce can fulfill it.
 Block producers can extract financial value from transaction re-oredering, unless the blockchain supports Confidential Transactions and taker and maker can dervie a shared secret to blind the transaction.

 ## Known issues